 Pesticide Management Program3/26/2021, E-License, a new online licensing service, is live and accepting certification applications for Pesticide/Arborist Business Registrations, Pesticide Operators, Dealers, Supervisors, and Private Applicators.
 Follow the links to the specific credential you are interested in for instructions on submitting an application.
 Please use the online system for those credentials as we will no longer be accepting paper applications by mail.
 We hope you like the convenience of this new system.
 If you are having any trouble, please email us for assistance.

-4/3/2020, List N: Disinfectants for use against SARS-CoV-2.
+4/14/2020, List N: Disinfectants for use against SARS-CoV-2.
 EPA has updated the content on List N and frequently asked questions about disinfectants related to coronavirus.
 Please read the label before use and follow all directions.
+Make sure your products are on the list and registered with the EPA.
 Any questions may directed to DEEP.PesticideProgram@ct.gov

 The main goal of the Pesticide Management Program is to prevent adverse human health or environmental effects from the misuse of pesticides.

 - Integrated pest management (IPM) - IPM is promoted as a method to achieve high quality pest control while reducing pesticide impacts.